Fitzberg/fitzberg-blog/README.md

-# fitzberg-blog
+# Fitzberg Blog
-Code and examples from the Fitzberg blog.
+Code and examples from the [Fitzberg blog](http://fitzberg.ghost.io).